semaphoreci/docs/docs/reference/sem-command-line-tool.md

 Use the `-e` or `--env` flag to specify one or more environment variables.
 The format of the parameter is `<NAME>=<VALUE>`.

-Use the `-p` or `-i` flags to modify the secret scope from organization level to the corresponding project level.
+Use the `-p` or `-i` flags to modify the secret scope from organization-level to the corresponding project-level.

 ### sem edit